Academic-ID/academicAI/Responsible AI in Academia.md

    without sufficient scrutiny, increasing the risk of propagating errors or flawed analyses.

 3. **Writing Style and Quality** This risk of overreliance extends to the use of generative AI for writing published academic material.
 Whilst anecdotal, most proficient in English will readily question text that uses overly verbose, archaic or unneedingly positive language.
-In addition to the style models are trained to mimic, most generative AI models have some form of frequency/presence penalty parameter that discourages the repeated use of the same tokens within close proximity.
-While this helps prevent the model from outputting repeated phrases and words, it can result in an expanded vocabulary that is not always warranted.
+In addition to the positive style that models are trained to mimic, most generative AI systems have some form of frequency/presence penalty parameter that discourages the repeated use of the same tokens within close proximity.
+While this helps prevent the model from getting stuck in loops outputting repeated phrases and words, it can result in an expanded vocabulary that is not always warranted.
 While the impact on style, readability and substance is obvious, these may be forgiven, to an extent, for the time-saving benefit.
-However, when content is purported to be human-written, drops in quality *may* result in a feedback loop amplifying these deficiencies as models are retrained on this "human-generated" content.
+However, when content is purported to be human-written, drops in quality *[may](https://arxiv.org/pdf/2404.01413)* result in a feedback loop amplifying these deficiencies as models are retrained on this "human-generated" content.

 4. **Regulatory and Legal Risks:** The rapid improvement in capabilities of generative AI and its applications significantly outpace existing legal and regulatory frameworks, leading to uncertainties and potential non-compliance.
 Further, and more generally, while it may be tempting to copy any and all data into ChatGPT to have it summarised, sending this data to a third-party company (potentially out of your jurisdiction) may be a breach of contract or privacy-focused legislation.
-With the massive amount of computing resources required to power AI models, without specific assurances as to where data is processed when sending data to an AI model, it may be processed in multiple jurisdictions that you are unaware of, potentially breaching data sovereignty laws.
+With the massive amount of computing resources required to power AI models, without specific assurances as to where data is processed by an AI model, it may be sent to multiple jurisdictions that you are unaware of, potentially breaching data sovereignty laws.

 ## Guidelines for Using Generative AI to Assist Academic Research